[LOADING TOOLS...]

 6mm: 3-4 kW | 12mm: 6 kW | 20mm: 10 kW | 30mm: 15-20 kW

-Determine the optimal laser power for your cutting requirements.
-Get recommendations based on material, thickness, and production volume.
+Estimate a practical laser power class for your cutting requirements.
+Get a shortlist range based on material, thickness, and production volume before confirming with test cuts.

 Enter requirements to get power recommendation.